Mark Bieler has been a Phase Change board member since June 2009.

-In the past, he served as vice chairman of Residential Services Corp. of America, the holding company for Prudential Home Mortgage, Lender's Service Inc,. and Prudential Real Estate Affiliates.
+In the past, he served as Vice Chairman of Residential Services Corp. of Prudential America, the holding company for Prudential Home Mortgage Lender's Service Inc., and Prudential Real Estate Affiliates.

-He once held a number of senior management positions with Citibank, NA, including senior credit officer, and served as a member of the Smart Storage Inc. Board of Directors until it was acquired by OTG Software in 2001.
-Howard has been a director of Radian Group Inc. since June 1999, where he serves as chairman of the Credit Committee.
+During his carrer he has held a number of senior management positions with Citibank NA, including Senior Credit Officer, and served as a Member of the Smart Storage Inc. Board of Directors until it was acquired by OTG Software in 2001.
+Howard has been a Director of Radian Group Inc. since June 1999, where he serves as Chairman of the Credit Committee.

-Steve Yatko has been on the Phase Change Board of Advisors since 2017.
+Steve Yatko has been a Phase Change Advisor since 2017.

 He is the founder and CEO of Oktay Technology, a boutique consulting firm for large-scale financial and analytic trading systems.
 Steve has over 20 years of experience with advanced enterprise IT systems and technology.

-Steve is also an industry advisor at Starr Investment Holdings, a multi-billion dollar New York-based investment adviser; chief technology advisor at Care Finder Total Care, cofounder of AcordIQ, and founder of Renascence Development.
+Steve is also an Industry Advisor at Starr Investment Holdings, a multi-billion dollar New York-based investment advising firm; Chief Technology Advisor at Care Finder Total Care; Cofounder of AcordIQ; and Founder of Renascence Development.

-Paul Walker has been on the Phase Change Board of Advisors since 2017.
+Paul Walker has been a Phase Change Advisor since 2017.

 He is a Brooklyn-based technologist and philanthropist.
 Paul retired as a partner from Goldman Sachs in 2015, where he co-headed the firm's technology division and held roles in risk management and technology.
 He now advises companies and investors in artificial intelligence (AI) and FinTech, a umbrella term used to describe technologies and companies that apply tech innovations to the banking and investment industries.